 Zero sun exposure is not enough; you should also consider the manufacturer’s practices.
 From roasted beans to packaging, the entire process should be energy-efficient and eco-friendly.

 Avoid disposable coffee cups, they look like they make them just with paper, and that may make you assume it's biodegradable.
 It is not.
 Some coffee shops participate in recycling programs that allow customers to recycle used cups.
 But this is not available everywhere in the world at present.

-So you should get a reusable cup and take it with you to your favorite coffee shop.
-You could also request that they serve you with a cup made from plant-based materials.
+So you should get a reusable coffee cup and take it with you to your favorite coffee shop.
+You could also request that they serve you a cup made from plant-based materials.
 Plastic made from plant-based materials is called bioplastic.
 They have a lesser environmental impact than fossil fuel plastic and may decompose into organic matter completely.

 Third parties can certify coffee grounds and coffee shops for eco-friendliness and positive social impact.
 For each external auditing body, the certification standards differ in what they focus on.
 The fairtrade foundation, for instance, focuses on humane labor and trade practices.
 It is one of the most widely applied sustainable systems in the coffee marketplace.